venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 <br>

 ### Recap
-I personally found it's very interesting experience to build a full stack web application from scratch, and I enjoy the process of exploring new tools and languages.
-I believe in learning-by-doing, but admittedly, I did spend a lot of time googling things out and trying to understand every single pieces to make things working, which is why I wanted to write this blog post to compile what I've learned during the process and to present some common use cases that a new web developer might encounter but have no clue of how to tackle them in the first place. #:beers:
+I personally found it's very interesting experience to build a full stack web application from scratch, and I enjoy the process of exploring new tools and languages during the web development, and I got excited every time seeing the web application is functioning as I would expect.

+I believe in learning-by-doing, but admittedly, I did spend a lot of time googling things out and trying to understand every single piece to make the whole thing working, which is why I wanted to write this blog post to compile what I've learned during the process and to present some common use cases that a new web developer might encounter but have no clue of how to tackle them in the first place. #:beers:
 <br>
 <br>
 <br>